jrobert755/JavaLauncher/README.md

 on.
 As the features get closer to being finished, testing on all of the enivroments will begin, getting compatability for Windows, Linux, and Mac OSX.

+#Configuration file
+JavaLauncher uses a configuration file for setting up the java code to run.
+It has the following parameters: jarFile=something.jar mainClass=some.package.SomeClass classpath=SomeClasspath
+If a jarfile is specified, and it includes a manifest file with a main class property, then the above mainClass doesn't need to be set.